Barcode-Labs/Documentation/README.md

 # 3D PRINTER
 ## DISCLAIMER
-- Everything here is a work in progress
+- Everything here is a work in progress and always will be
 - These are my notes to myself; Use at your own risk

 ## PROCEDURAL DOCUMENTS